You are currently viewing What You Can Wear in Alaska in January (lookbook)

 Rebecca Collins belt and necklace, Hermes collier de chien bangle, cocktail ring, Eddie Bauer Fair Isles sweater, Prada skirt, upcycled boots and DIY earstuds (all own)

 Did you ever wonder what you can wear in Alaska in January?
-This January Lookbook gives answers.
-Check it out also for various cold weather outfit ideas.
+This January Lookbook gives the answers.
+Check it out also for various cold weather outfit ideas, and to pack the right pieces to cover the wide range of possible weather condition.

-• What to wear at 40 below in Alaska
+• What to Wear at 40 Below Zero in Alaska

 • Looks for -10F (-23.3oC)